Julius Nyerere

-Following the Zanzibar Revolution of 1964, the island of Zanzibar was unified with Tanganyika to form Tanzania.
-After this, Nyerere placed a growing emphasis on national self-reliance and socialism.
-Although his socialism differed from that promoted by Marxism–Leninism, Tanzania developed close links with Mao Zedong's China.
+Following the Zanzibar Revolution of 1964, Zanzibar was unified with Tanganyika to form Tanzania.
+Nyerere placed a growing emphasis on national self-reliance and socialism, developing close links with Mao Zedong's China.
 In 1967, Nyerere issued the Arusha Declaration which outlined his vision of Ujamaa.
 Banks and other major industries and companies were nationalized; education and healthcare were significantly expanded.
 Renewed emphasis was placed on agricultural development through the formation of communal farms, although these reforms hampered food production and left areas dependent on food aid.
 His government provided training and aid to anti-colonialist groups fighting white-minority rule throughout southern Africa and oversaw Tanzania's 1978–1979 war with Uganda which resulted in the overthrow of Ugandan President Idi Amin.
 In 1985, Nyerere stood down and was succeeded by Ali Hassan Mwinyi, who reversed many of Nyerere's policies.
 He remained chair of Chama Cha Mapinduzi until 1990, supporting a transition to a multi-party system, and later served as mediator in attempts to end the Burundian Civil War.

 Nyerere was a controversial figure.
 Across Africa he gained widespread respect as an anti-colonialist and in power received praise for ensuring that, unlike many of its neighbours, Tanzania remained stable and unified in the decades following independence.
 His construction of the one-party state and use of detention without trial led to accusations of dictatorial governance, while he has also been blamed for economic mismanagement.
-He is held in deep respect within Tanzania, where he is often referred to by the Swahili honorific Mwalimu ("teacher") and described as the "Father of the Nation".
+He is held in deep respect within Tanzania, where he is described as the "Father of the Nation".